kantarcise/Low-Noise-Amplifier-Design/README.md

 Advanced Design System 2016 is the software of choice for this project.
 However; any electronic design automation software could've been used.
 With it's simplicity and accessibility; **"ADS 2016"** is just a nice choice.

+The calculated transmission line lenghts were a bit off, so we used sweep tuning.

+Trial and error comes into play at this point. *Tune Parameters* were used to fine tune lenghts, and with different choices, the results were observed with simulation.

 ## Results & Future Work